SeniorSpielbergo/BibTeX-Consistency-Checker/README.md

 These files have the file extension *.bcc and define how the execution is performed.
 Below you can find an example for such a file.

-The settings block defines a `name` and whether the `alphabetic order` and `short harvard style` for entry keys should be ensured.
+The settings block defines a `name` and whether the `alphabetic order` and `short harvard style` (cf. the corresponding section below) for entry keys should be ensured.

-The optional blocks `bibtex files` and `consistency rules` allow to select specific sub files and sub folders for the analysis.
+The optional blocks `bibtex files` and `consistency rules` allow to select specific sub files (i.e., *.bib or *.bcc_rule files) and complete sub folders for the analysis.
 If these blocks do not exist, the default folders  `bibliography/` and `rules/` are selected, respectively.

 ```